Zero-Trust SEO: Securing Your Search Rankings in a Hostile Digital Landscape

 - Monitor for unauthorized access and suspicious activity.
 Keep an eye out for unusual login attempts, changes to settings, or unexpected data modifications.
 Set up alerts to notify you of any suspicious activity.

 Use the recommended verification methods, such as DNS records or HTML file uploads.
 Google Search Console and Bing Webmaster Tools offer various ways to verify website ownership.
-DNS records and HTML file uploads are generally more secure than other methods.
+DNS records and HTML file uploads are generally more secure because they require direct control over the domain's DNS settings or website files, making them much harder for unauthorized parties to spoof compared to methods like meta tags which could be more easily altered if a site is compromised.

 Avoid using deprecated methods that may be less secure.
 Older verification methods may have vulnerabilities that could be exploited by attackers.